chidat1234/TRAINING/README.md

 **26/11/2017** I will try to finish soon !
 **27/11** update
 **27/11** i have a last one ! recently i have a problems with my laptop , it isn’t working ! please accept my apology for the inconvenience .
+**28/22** It’s quite complete , just have a some error ! i will try to fix it and finish !